Rudtrack/structured-tree/README.md

 Structured Tree includes a built-in renaming modal for efficient note management.
 Renaming can be done by either using the command "Structured Tree: Rename note" or by right-clicking a note and selecting "Rename Note" from the context menu.

+Notice: Note management in this context means that the renaming affects all children.
+Consider the following: If A is named book.awk.md and B book.awk.2nd-edition.md then renaming A to book.the-awk-programming-language.md will automatically rename B to book.the-awk-programming-language.2nd-edition.md to reflect the hierarchical naming scheme you are using.

 ## Auto-generate Properties

 ![alt text](images/PropertySettings.png)